mincardona/ReqMap/README.md

 # ReqMap
-IP address aggregator and exporter
+ This Chrome extension collects IP addresses from browser connections, geocodes them, and exports the results in CSV format.